Mohamed-Moslemani/cancer-multiclass-classification/README.md

 # 🧬 Cancer Multiclass Classification 🧬

-Welcome to **Cancer Multiclass Classification** – a repository focused on using advanced machine learning techniques to classify different types of cancer.
-Leveraging powerful methods such as transfer learning and few-shot learning, this project aims to tackle the challenge of accurately identifying cancer types from medical imaging data. 🌐✨
+Welcome to **Cancer Multiclass Classification** – a repository focused on using advanced machine learning techniques to classify different types of cancer from image data.
+Leveraging powerful methods such as transfer learning and few-shot learning, this project aims to tackle the challenge of accurately identifying cancer types from medical imaging. 🌐✨

 ![GitHub Repo Size](https://img.shields.io/github/repo-size/mohamed-moslemani/cancer-multiclass-classification)
 ![License](https://img.shields.io/github/license/mohamed-moslemani/cancer-multiclass-classification)